Skip to main content Skip to navigation

 Assessment component

-This coursework will be a critical reflective piece about the learning journey of designing the Future City brief.
-It will be templated and divided between critical review and reflective writing.
+This coursework will be a presentation about student's responses to the learning journey of designing the future city brief.

 Reassessment component is the same